Pop (1968 editions)

 How it is

-A magazine series "by the young for the young at heart" produced by Tony Palmer who also presented alongside Angela Huth and Oz magazine editor Richard Neville.
-From August (23rd?)
-Radio 1 DJ John Peel was added, possibly replacing Peter Asher who had presented the opening show.
+A magazine series "by the young for the young at heart" produced by Tony Palmer who also presented alongside Peter Asher (who left after a month or so), Radio 1 DJ John Peel, Oz magazine editor Richard Neville and Angela Huth.
 Tony Palmer soon became frustrated with people thinking the programme was aimed at teenagers and in late November it was announced that the series was going to be rested, but would return in a new late-night slot in 1969.
 The 25th October 1968 edition was not broadcast live as the BBC were concerned about the "October Revolution" which was due to take place in London that weekend and so it was recorded an hour early.

 All shown in